marie-jakob/mesdt/notes.md

 + emmeans method
 + input checks fit_mesdt()
 + change mu / lambda to c / d' -> or just use "sensitivity" and "response bias"  -> discriminability
++ different distributions: gumbel-min link function (gumbel max?)
+  + -> adapt to do the correct link stuff (reverse-coding response variable or something
+  + -> see DeCarlo 1998 paper

 ### Questions Co-Authors

 + naming conventions for SDT parameters - what to use here?
++ df for random effects tests